 How we tested

 Enjoying your own coffee or tea on the way to work beats spending $4 for a latte in a paper cup, but not if the vessel it’s in offers no better heat retention and proves harder to sip from.
 After surveying the vast travel mug market, we narrowed our choices to seven, ruling out plastic and ceramic for lousy insulation, mega-mugs that hold 24 or more ounces (for the rare monster commute), and anything that requires complete lid removal (you’re in transit, after all).
-Prices ranged from $15 to $39.
+Prices ranged from about $15 to roughly $40.

 A travel mug is supposed to keep your coffee hot.
 Although experts disagree about the perfect drinking temperature, we find that coffee below 140 degrees is lukewarm, not hot.
 We filled the mugs with freshly brewed coffee at exactly 155 degrees.
 Then we threaded thermometer probes into the mugs so we could read their contents’ temperatures over four hours without opening them.
 We knew from previous tests that ceramic travel mugs don’t retain heat for longer than 30 minutes, plastic for about an hour.
 With only double-wall stainless steel mugs in this lineup, we were surprised that one lost heat just as quickly as any plastic mug.